These are the busiest National Parks out there.

 Good Morning from Grand Canyon National Park on this Sunday, February 9, 2020.
 This view of today's sunrise is from Hopi Point on the South Rim. https://t.co/wgCBXGiZ02#GrandCanyon #Sunrise #Arizona #EarthFocus #Sightseeing #SundayMorning #RightNow pic.twitter.com/9aeTGJPbgO

 — Grand Canyon NPS (@GrandCanyonNPS) February 9, 2020

-When it comes to the number of visitors, Grand Canyon is second on the list after the Smokies with over 6 million visitors a year.
+When it comes to the number of visitors, Grand Canyon is second on the list for the busiest national park with over 6 million visitors a year.
 This park has become almost a clichéd necessity of the traditional American road trip.
-Thousands of dads drag their kids cross-country Clark Griswold-style each year to see this spectacular place.
+Thousands of dads drag their kids cross-country, Clark Griswold-style, each year to see this spectacular place.

 The relative proximity to Las Vegas, Nevada, is another obvious reason Grand Canyon gets so many visitors.
 This is another location where avoiding the crowds may be difficult.
 Earlier and later in the year is generally going to be better as far as avoiding people is concerned.